-Most boilers run on mains gas, but in areas where mains gas is not available, the boiler can run on oil, LPG (tank gas), coal or wood.
-Mains gas is usually the cheapest, and it has the lowest carbon dioxide emissions, apart from wood.
-Some boilers also have an electric immersion heater as a back-up.
+Most boilers run on mains gas, but in areas where mains gas is not available, the boiler could run on oil, electricity, LPG (tank gas), coal or wood.
+Mains gas is usually the cheapest, and has lower carbon dioxide emissions than other fossil fuels such as oil and LPG.
+Some boilers also have an electric immersion heater as a backup.

-If you have a central heating system, you may consider these energy-saving improvements:
+If you have a central heating system, you may want to consider these energy saving improvements:

 - Replace your boiler with a newer, more efficient model.

 - Fit better controls and use them to make sure your boiler only provides heat where and when you want it.